Understanding the True Cost of Bulk Planters

 Q: What is the difference between a 20ft and 40ft container for planters?

-A: A 20ft container holds approx. 28-30 CBM.
-A 40ft High Cube holds approx. 65-68 CBM.
-Usually, the 40ft HC is much more cost-effective because the ocean freight price is often not double that of a 20ft, yet you get more than double the space.
+A: A 20ft container holds approximately 28-30 CBM.
+A 40ft High Cube holds approximately 65-68 CBM.
+Usually, the 40ft HC is much more cost-effective because the ocean freight price is often not double that of a 20ft, yet we get more than double the space.

 Q: Can Lam Thanh handle the shipping for me?